make-all/tuya-local/README.md

 presets work, please leave feedback in Issue #19.

 ## Fan gotchas

-Fans should be configured as `fan` entities, with any auxilary functions such as panel lighting control, child locks or additional switches configured as `light`, `lock` or `switch` entities.
-Configuration of Goldair fans as `climate` entities is supported for backward compatibility but is deprecated, and may be removed in future.

 Reportedly, Goldair fans can be a bit flaky.
 If they become unresponsive, give them about 60 seconds to wake up again.